SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 </a>

 <!--
-- A documentation site like Microsoft's Fluent Design
+- The documentation for Microsoft's Fluent Design
 - This site is built with Astro and showcases...
   - The patterns of modern static sites
 - All of the pages are generated at build time and then cached for visitors
 - There are islands sprinkled throughout the docs pages...
   - To enable the visitor to interact with the design system
-- While the architecture is a good fit for some sites, there are...
+- While the architecture is a good fit for some sites, there are always...
 -->

 ---